-The easyhome Code of Business Conduct (the "Code") has been designed to promote a responsible and ethical work environment for all easyhome affiliated companies, its employees and its directors.
+The easyhome Code of Business Conduct (the "Code") has been designed to promote a responsible and ethical work environment for all easyhome affiliated companies and subsidiaries and its employees and directors.
 The Code contains guidelines on proper behaviour in the workplace and who you should contact if you have specific questions or concerns.

-easyhome employees and directors are required to comply with all applicable laws in Canada and the United States.
-Any instance of non-compliance with applicable law(s) may subject the employee to corrective action up to and including termination of employment, recovery of damages, and filing of criminal charges.
+easyhome employees and directors are required to comply with all applicable laws in Canada or other jurisdictions as appropriate.
+Any instance of non-compliance with applicable laws may subject the employee to corrective action up to and including termination of employment, recovery of damages, and filing of criminal charges.

-If the Code or the Company requires you to take an action or prohibits you from taking action that you believe is in violation of a law, or if you believe there is a conflict between the applicable laws of two or more jurisdictions, please speak with Human Resources or call the Confidential Hotline.
+If the Code or the Company requires you to take an action or prohibits you from taking action that you believe is in violation of a law, or if you believe there is a conflict between the applicable laws of two or more jurisdictions, please speak with Human Resources or contact the Confidential Hotline.

 Throughout this Code, references to "applicable laws" include any law, rule or regulation applicable to the Company or its employees or directors.